madanreddy123/cucumber_POM/README.md

                 }
             }

-            // Also include the scope if it is a variable and not in ignore list if (call.getScope().isPresent() && call.getScope().get() instanceof NameExpr) {
+            // Include scope if it’s a variable and not in ignore list if (call.getScope().isPresent() && call.getScope().get() instanceof NameExpr) {
                 String varName = ((NameExpr) call.getScope().get()).getNameAsString();
                 if (!IGNORE_VARIABLES.contains(varName)) {